Modern Slavery statement

 UKSBS is a private company limited by shares, classed as a public body, subject to all applicable UK legislation and required to comply with all relevant Government policies and guidance for public bodies, including Managing Public Money.
 The Company operates solely in the UK and all employees are public servants.

-The Company provides services – Human Resources, Payroll, Finance, Digital and Information (D&I) and Procurement - to its owners, UK Research and Innovation (UKRI) and the Department for Business, Energy and Industrial Strategy (BEIS), and some of their partner organisations, all of which are also UK public bodies and contracting authorities.
-As contracting authorities, they are all subject to UK public procurement rules and UK Government implementing legislation, namely the 2015 Public Contracts Regulations (as amended) (PCR), associated government policies and guidance e.g. Procurement Policy Notes (PPN’s).
+The Company provides services – Human Resources, Payroll, Finance, Digital and Information (D&I) and Procurement - to its owners, UK Research and Innovation (UKRI) the Department for Science, Innovation and Technology (DSIT), the Department for Energy Security and Net Zero (DESNZ), the Department of Business and Trade (DBT) and some of their partner organisations, all of which are also UK public bodies and contracting authorities.
+As contracting authorities, they are all are subject to UK public procurement rules and UK Government legislation, namely the 2015 Public Contracts Regulations (as amended) (PCR), associated government policies and guidance e.g. Procurement Policy Notes (PPN’s).

 Our mission is to provide high quality and easy to use business services that add value to our partners, so they can focus on achieving the best outcomes for the British people and the UK economy.
 We recognise our responsibility to ensure that there is no slavery or human trafficking in our own business and across our supply chains.